Q. Why has it taken so long to start developing La Folie?

 Q. When is a decision likely to be made about the future of the building?

-A: Development ideas will be invited over the course of the next few weeks, and these will all be carefully evaluated and assessed, both in respect of their financial viability and in relation to their fit with the overall objectives for the site.
+A: Development ideas will be carefully evaluated and assessed, both in respect of their financial viability and in relation to their fit with the overall objectives for the site.
 While PoJ would like to make progress as soon as is realistically possible, it does wish to allow sufficient time for people to generate ideas and for it to assess the practicalities and commercial feasibility of any proposals.
 As a result, the nature of the propositions that are received will in part determine the time scales.

 Q. Will Ports of Jersey arrange public meetings to discuss the project as part of the engagement process?